lcbc-epfl/iesm-public/templates/exercise_template_Ex2.md

 Diffuse functions are added to a basis set to...\
     a) ...save CPU time.\
     b) ...better represent electronic effects at larger distances from the nuclei.\
-    c) ...take polarisation into account.\
+    c) ...take polarization into account.\
     d) ...enhance the description of core orbitals.
 ```